-WinterWonderGrass takes place in the Knoll Lot a short walk from Gondola Square and The Grand Hotel.
+WinterWonderGrass takes place in the Knoll Lot, a short walk from the slopes, Gondola Square and The Grand Hotel.
 Most lodging is scattered around the resort and within a short walk or shuttle of the event grounds.
 The site is also a short walk from the Steamboat Mountain Transit Hub which runs consistent shuttles downtown and around the community.

 WWG takes place outside with a main stage under the stars plus three heated beer halls and side stages.
 A kids zone, expo village, The Depot Coffee Lounge and food trucks all flank the Festival site.

 Please respect this beautiful LOCATION by leaving no trace on the way in and out of the event!

 The area surrounding Steamboat Springs was originally inhabited by the Yampatikas Utes, who hunted in the valley during the summer.
 Trappers began to move through the area during the first decades of the 19th century.
 James Harvey Crawford, the founder of Steamboat Springs, first arrived in the spring of 1874.
 The Crawford family moved there in 1876, and for the first five years were the sole permanent residents of the town.
 The native Utes were forcibly removed from the area to a reservation in Utah by the U.S. Armystarting in 1879.
 Milestones in the development of the pioneer town included the first sawmill in 1873, incorporation of the town in 1900, and the arrival of the railroad in 1909.
 The economy of the region was originally based on ranching and mining, which still have a large presence in the county.

 Steamboat is home to natural hot springs that are located throughout the area (see Geography).
 Upon first hearing a chugging sound, early trappers believed that a steamboat was coming down the river.
 When the trappers saw that there was no steamboat, and that the sound was coming from a hot spring, they decided to name the spring Steamboat Springs.